DanielTockan/Rainforest-Store/README.md

 ### The API:

-[Rainforest API](https://rainforestapi.com/) was selected to fetch the data seeded into the product model in our backend.
-This API was chosen due to its rich catalogue with thousands of product scraped from Amazon.
+The data seeded into the product model in our backend was fetched from [Rainforest API.](https://rainforestapi.com/) This API was chosen due to its rich catalogue with thousands of product scraped from Amazon.
 The responses contained datapoints such as price, description etc., necessary for our e-commerce website.

 In the seed file, the "get_product" function was created to format the data in a way that was compatible with the product model: